BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/repository-pattern.md

     }
 ```

+:::tip $resource property
-:::tip Resource property In the previous example we have used the `$this->resource` call, well, keep in mind, that you
+In the previous example we have used the `$this->resource` call, well, keep in mind, that you
 always have access to the current resource in your not static methods of the repository, were the resource is the actual
 current model.
 In the case above, the `$this->resource` represents the `Post` model with the `id=1`, because we're
 looking for the route: `/api/restify/posts/1`.
 A similar way to get the model is the `$this->model()` method.
 :::

-Well, a lot of methods to modify the serialization partials, however, you are free to customize the entire response at
-once by defining:
+As we saw before, there are many ways to partially modify the response (ie separate way to modify meta), however, you are free to customize the entire response at once by defining:

 ```php
     // PostRepository.php